3JoB/telebot-docs/docs/guide/interface/poller.md

 ---

 ## Poller
-Telebot doesn't really care how you provide it with incoming updates, as long as you set it up with a Poller, or call ProcessUpdate for each update:
+Crare doesn't really care how you provide it with incoming updates, as long as you set it up with a Poller, or call ProcessUpdate for each update:

 ```go